i-like-retro/windows-nt-4/README.md

 stuff in this repository to burn on CD and apply to your Windows NT4 installation at once.

-To build ISO image just run makecd.cmd command from the root of the repository.
+To build ISO image just run [makecd.cmd](makecd.cmd) command from the root of the repository.
 No additional software is needed to build ISO image, all dependencies are already in the repo.

+If you want to recompile software from source code, you can use the [compile.cmd](Src/compile.cmd) script.
+It does not have external dependencies, everything needed is either provided in the [Toolchain](Toolchain) library or is built by the script itself.
+Running it without arguments will compile everything, or you can pass a name or multiple names of the packages to build.

 Updates
 =======